MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/deep-linking.md

 This removes the [`AppLinkEntry`](https://developer.xamarin.com/api/type/Xamarin.Forms.AppLinkEntry/) instance from the application's [`AppLinks`](https://developer.xamarin.com/api/property/Xamarin.Forms.Application.AppLinks/) collection.

 > [!NOTE]
-> **Note**: On Android it's not possible to remove indexed content from search results.
+> On Android it's not possible to remove indexed content from search results.

 <a name="responding" />